Imanm02/Airport-Backend-WebDev-HW2/README.md

 # Airplane Website
-#### This is an airplane website project that provides ticket service for passengers.
+#### This is an airplane website project that provides autentication and ticket service for passengers.
 The project is built using the following technologies:

 * Backend: Express.js for ticket service, Golang for authentication, Python for Bank
 * Frontend: React.js